-During the year, the Company subleased office space for \$15,699 (2022: \$40,569) to Aruma Resources Limited, a company Mr Paul Boyatzis was a director of during the relevant period.
+In the prior year, the Company had subleased office space for \$15,699 to Aruma Resources Limited, a company Mr Paul Boyatzis was a director of during the relevant period.
+There were no transactions with Aruma Resources Limited during the current year.